 - Make it easier to type

-It is the first options for the topic Comprehensive Notes working with accessibility options Class 10.
+It is the first option for the topic Comprehensive Notes working with accessibility options Class 10.
 It is used to reduce the burden of pressing multiple keys.
 It allows users to press and release a modifier key.
 The modifier keys are like ctrl, shift, alt or window key.

 When sticky keys are turned on, the modifier key remains active until you press another key.
 It is just like an on/off switch from the Settings > Ease of Access > Interaction > Keyboard option in windows 10.
 Observe the following screenshot.